TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-atlys/README.txt

 this mode is not supported by the SPIMCTRL memory controller.
 A fix for this is under development.

+Note: If the SPIMCTRL is disabled (via xconfig or by directly editing config.vhd then the SPICTRL core can be included in the design).

 The SPIMCTRL component from GRLIB is used to access SPI flash memory.
 The ROM area is mapped at address 0xe0000000.
 The first 2 MByte of this area are reserved for the FPGA bitstream.
 Currently the design